Evarist Bartolo: Family

-Bartolo was born on 14 October 1952 in Mellieha.
+Bartolo was born on 14 October 1952 in Mellieħa, Crown Colony of Malta.
 Bartolo has three brothers and three sisters.
 His father worked as a primary school teacher.
-He is married to Gillian (née Sammut) and they have two children, Katrine and Louisa.
+He is married to Gillian (née Sammut) and they have two daughters, Katrine and Louisa.

 Education

-In 1975 Bartolo graduated from the University of Malta with a B.A.(Hons) degree in English Literature.
+In 1975 Bartolo graduated from the University of Malta with a B.A.
+(Hons) degree in English Literature.
 In 1984 he was awarded a scholarship for a diploma course in journalism at Stanford University.
 He then read for a Master's in Education at the University of Cardiff which he completed in 1986.

 Career

 Bartolo spent three years teaching at De La Salle College, another four years at the national broadcasting station and then a further ten years as the editor and head of news of the Labour Party media.
 He currently lectures in Communication Studies at the University of Malta.
 He has been a member in parliament since 1992, working mostly in education, European affairs and tourism.
 Between 1996 and 1998 he served as Minister of Education and National Culture under a Labour Government.

-In the 2013 general elections held on 9 March 2013 he was once again elected from two districts, the 10th (Gzira, Pemboke, Sliema, St Julians) and the 12th (Mellieha, St Paul's Bay and Naxxar) and was subsequently appointed Minister for Education and Employment.
+In the 2013 general elections he was once again elected from two districts, the 10th (Gżira, Pemboke, Sliema, St Julians) and the 12th (Mellieħa, St Paul's Bay and Naxxar) and was subsequently appointed Minister for Education and Employment.
 He was re-elected in the 2017 general election and re-appointed to the same role.
 Following the election of Robert Abela as Prime Minister, Bartolo was appointed Minister for Foreign and EU Affairs.
 He also contested the 2022 general election but was not elected and announced his retirement from politics.